 Outer Box

-The outer box uses the final design used in the production version, however it has been printed and glued to a white box, rather than being screen printed directly to the card.
+The outer box uses the final design used in the production version, however it has been copied and glued to a white box, rather than being screen printed directly to the card.

 The box artwork is glued to the box, not printed onto it.